-- Braces or belt might be used to support the back while the healing happens.
+- Braces or a belt might be used to support the back while the healing takes place.

 - Medications that may be prescribed include non-steroidal anti-inflammatory drugs to reduce pain and inflammation.
 Other medicines such as muscle relaxants control muscle spasms.
 These medicines often cause sedation; therefore, consult Dr. Vengurlekar to discuss the type of muscle relaxants for you.